-- Preview Email Newsletter

 WASHINGTON, Aug.
 5 -- The Edison Electric Institute (EEI) has submitted a public comment letter to the U.S. Fish and Wildlife Service (FWS) regarding a proposed rule that aims to designate critical habitat for the Foothill Yellow-Legged Frog.
 The rule, if implemented, could significantly impact routine operations of electric companies across the country.

-The proposed rule, titled "Endangered and Threatened Wildlife and Plants; Designation of Critical Habitat for Four Distinct Population Segment more ST
+The proposed rule, titled "Endangered and Threatened Wildlife and Plants; Designation of Critical Habitat for Four Distinct Population Segments of the Foothill Yellow-Legged Frog," reopened a more ST

 Energy Marketers Argue FMCSA Proposed Regulation Change Would Reduce Compliance Burdens (10)